Top Customer Complaints About Payment Forms

 - Anything else that associates you with something your customers already trust

 There’s a good chance your customers will leave your payment form if it displays a price they don’t expect.
-In fact, according to the Baymard Institute, unexpected costs are one of the top reasons people abandon their shopping carts and checkout pages.
+In fact, unexpected costs are one of the top reasons people abandon the payment process and checkout pages.

 What’s interesting is that people are usually willing to pay the price – as long as you show it to them before you ask them to pay.
 But they’ll grow suspicious of you if you wait until the end to show them the real total.